mmasabalvi/Image-3D-Convolution-OpenCV/README.md

 # Image-3D-Convolution-OpenCV

-This repo holds the program for image processing on grayscale images using OpenCv Library in C++.
-Multiple 3D Kernels are applied to a given 2D image to achieve blurring, edge detection, and feature extraction.
+This repo holds the program for image processing on Grayscale Images using OpenCv Library in C++.
+Multiple 3D Kernels are applied to a given 2D image to achieve:

+  • Blurring

+  • Edge Detection

+  • Feature Extraction

 The sample grayscale images are also part of the repo.